DanishR07/JobInternshipApp/README.md

 This app serves both educational and professional purposes, making it a powerful prototype or production-level solution for university career centers, HR startups, or recruitment services.

 It has two roles:

-Admin Panel(Can add/edit/delete Jobs/Internships, Can view applications submitted by users and can update their status to send notifications to users about their applications)
+Admin Panel (Can add/edit/delete Jobs/Internships, Can view applications submitted by users and can update their status to send notifications to users about their applications).

 User Side